couchbaselabs/dcp-documentation/spec.md

 of an existing key), the obsoleted mutation *may* be omitted from outgoing changes streams.

-Replicas *must* remember at least the most recent snapshot marker they have seen.
+Replicas *must* remember the last snapshot marker they have seen.

-Other clients may take these messages as "hints" that it would be a good idea to be able to roll back to this point, since if they reconnect after a failover, the point they will be asked to roll back to will likely land on a snapshot marker.
-This is not guaranteed, as not every client will see every snapshot marker.
+When reconnecting after a failover clients *must* roll back onto a snapshot marker that it received before the sequence the new master took over at and therefore need to keep some history of received snapshot markers.

 #### Partition Failover Record